Kunihisa Sugishima: Career

 Sugishima started his career on Sunrise in the 1980s, having worked as the setting producer for Heavy Metal L-Gaim's episodes 1 to 18, as well as the director and storyboarder for other episodes.
 Another major work in his early career was his involvement with the Gundam series; he directed several episodes of Mobile Suit Zeta Gundam and Mobile Suit Gundam ZZ.
-His first work as main director was in 1994 when he directed at Sunrise a single-episode special titled Shinizokonai Kakarichō.
+His first work as the main director was in 1994 when he directed at Sunrise a single-episode special titled Shinizokonai Kakarichō.
 His subsequent works were not at Sunrise; he directed Gokudo (1999) at Trans Arts, Yu-Gi-Oh!
 Duel Monsters (2000–2004) at Gallop, and Speed Grapher (2005) at Gonzo.
 For the latter company he also directed the original video animation Strike Witches in 2007.
-After directing Nabari no Ou at J.C.Staff in 2008, he went to direct four Beyblade-related television series and one film at Tatsunoko Productions and SynergySP between 2009 and 2012.
+After directing Nabari no Ou at J.C.Staff in 2008, he went on to direct four Beyblade-related television series and one film at Tatsunoko Productions and SynergySP between 2009 and 2012.
 He returned to work for Sunrise where he was the director for two Battle Spirits anime; Burning Soul (2015) and Double Drive (2016).